sourcebots/website/content/about.md

 If you would like to contribute to SourceBots, volunteers in the Southampton area are always welcome to assist in mentorship and setting up the arena.
-There are also many ways in which you can contribute online, such as writing software or preparing tutorial sessions; email us at <sourcebots@gmail.com> if you’d like to get involved.
+There are also many ways in which you can contribute online, such as writing software or preparing tutorial sessions; email us at <hello@sourcebots.co.uk> if you’d like to get involved.

 [uos]: https://www.southampton.ac.uk